makerdao/community/governance/polls/MIP 9 Community Greenlight Poll - RFA (RFA - Canadian Federally Regulated Mortgage Originator) - September 19, 2022.md

 start_date: 2022-09-19T16:00:00
 end_date: 2022-10-03T16:00:00
 ---
-# Poll: Community Greenlight Poll - RFA (Canadian Federally Regulated Mortgage Originator) - September 19, 2022
+# Poll: Community Greenlight Poll - RFA (RFA - Canadian Federally Regulated Mortgage Originator) - September 19, 2022

 The Governance Facilitators have placed a governance poll into the [voting system](https://vote.makerdao.com/polling) as part of their responsibilities as defined in [MIP9: Community Greenlight](https://mips.makerdao.com/mips/details/MIP9).
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on September 19, 2022 at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday, September 19 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**